HoratioConkerhead/stitched-up-companion/docs/design_document.md

 ### 1. Home Screen

-The home screen will provide multiple entry points to the content, designed with an elegant WWII-era aesthetic:
+The home screen provides multiple entry points to the content, designed with an elegant WWII-era aesthetic:

 ![Home Screen Mockup](placeholder_home_screen.jpg)